hhellwig/my-startup/README.md

 When I got to the merge issues part of the assignment, I couldn't figure out how to get the two versions to merge until I used VS Code.
 I think this was useful for me to figure out what way is easiest for me to find solutions to common problems.
 I am excited to keep using GitHub since it is really fascinating to me how the branches can communicate with each other.
 I will try to commit often so I can keep good track of my work in GitHub

+In HTML don't forget your closing tags!
+Also, W3Schools has really good info for using HTML, so if you get stuck, try visiting their website.

 My web server: http://13.59.191.43

 My domain name: https://porbeaglesharks.click